knightazura/ghost-sdk/Git-workflow.md

 On your local repository, you should always work on a branch to make keeping up-to-date and submitting pull requests easier, but in most cases you should submit your pull requests to `master`.
 Where necessary, for example if multiple people are contributing on a large feature, or if a feature requires a database change, we make use of feature branches.
 If you are working on something which you feel needs to go into a feature branch, let Hannah know and she will create this for you.

+The [roadmap](https://github.com/TryGhost/Ghost/wiki/Roadmap) outlines the basic features that we want to get into a minor version release (i.e. 0.4, 0.5).

+Each release has an associated milestone in GitHub, against which issues are assigned.
+There are usually issues for each milestone feature, plus other bug fixes and enhancements that we would like to get done.

+Each Milestone has a due date.
+This date is usually a Monday, for example for 0.4 this is Monday 4th November.
+The due date is the last day on which PRs can be submitted for the milestone.
+Once we get to the end of the due date, any new PRs will not be considered.

+The following Tuesday and Wednesday will be used to merge all PRs which made it into the release and are ready, and for testing the whole package.

+On the Thursday, the release .zip will be generated and made available.
+We will ask that it be tested by as many people as possible!
+There will be 4 days (inc weekend) for testing.

+Finally, on the following Tuesday, if all has gone well, we will provide the release zip as the new download on Ghost.org, and add it to the releases on GitHub.

 ## Database Changes

 Database changes require quite a bit of work around migration, exports and imports.
-As it stands, we currently always deliver database changes along with a version bump.
+As it stands, we currently always deliver database changes along with a minor version bump.
 Therefore it is important that all database changes are made on a branch so that they can be merged at a time when version bumping is convenient.